Joseangel15/ReactDigitalOceanHosting-Guide/README.md

 # Guide - The React to Digital Ocean Hosting Guide
 ### Hosting a React project as a website with Digital Ocean(HTTPS)
-#### By Kevin Greenhill

-#### Check out my portfolio @ https://kevingreenhill.com
+#### By Kevin Greenhill - Check out my portfolio @ https://kevingreenhill.com

 ## About
-- By the end of this guide you should have a working, hosted website with a domain name and HTTPS, that you can edit when needed.
+#### By the end of this guide you should have a working, hosted website with a domain name and HTTPS, that you can edit when needed.
-#### Goal:
+### Goal:
-While attending DevMountain boot camp, I noticed several students struggled with getting their website hosted and ended up using acombo multiple guides.
+#### While attending DevMountain boot camp, I noticed several students struggled with getting their website hosted and ended up using acombo multiple guides.
 I hosted my first project after many other students so I was given the right guide to use and had little problems.
 While the guide worked well for me, I did end up having to use two different ones, no big deal.
 I recently went to host a project for the first time in a long time and went to open those guides...GONE!
 Using a couple I found from DevMountain and one from a UK hosting website, I managed to patch together a hosted site.
 But that was after quite some time and frequent website tab switching.
 This was my inspiration to write *The React to Digital Ocean Hosting Guide*.
 ##### TLDR: Had difficult time hosting sites, used multiple guides at once, best guide deleted, inspired to compile into one guide - *The React to Digital Ocean Hosting Guide*.

 <details>